Skip to content

 Claude’s thinking seems to go in circles — This can happen with extremely ambiguous problems.
 Provide more constraints or narrow the question: “Focus specifically on the database connection pooling behavior, not the entire request lifecycle.”

 Token costs spike with extended thinking — Extended thinking uses significantly more tokens.
 If you are on API billing, use /cost to monitor session spend.
-Consider switching to Claude Sonnet 4.5 for simpler tasks and reserving Opus 4.6 with thinking for the hard problems.
+Consider switching to Claude Sonnet 4.6 for simpler tasks, using Opus 4.8 (the default) for most hard problems, and reserving Fable 5 (/model fable) for the most demanding refactors and long-running tasks where peak intelligence matters most.
+See model comparison for pricing details.

 Thinking is enabled but responses are not noticeably better — The problem might not benefit from extended thinking.
 Simple, well-defined tasks produce similar results with or without it.
 Save thinking for genuinely ambiguous, multi-factor problems.